 Bent Melchior was President of the BBE Continental from 1993 to 1999.
-His personal background is most singular.
 Descended from six generations of rabbis who have lived in Denmark for almost three centuries, when his father Marcus Melchior died in 1969, he naturally succeeded him as Chief Rabbi of Denmark.
-He was born in 1929, the same year as Anne Frank, as he likes to recall.
+He was born in 1929, the same year as Anne Frank, as he liked to recall.

-But his commitment to good causes goes beyond the limits of the Jewish community as he is involved in many humanitarian causes and against Apertheid in South Africa, against the intervention of America in Vietnam, and against the dictatorship in Argentina.
-He has also chaired the Danish Committee for Bosnia and is a member of the executive of the National Council for Refugees.
+His commitment to good causes went beyond the limits of the Jewish community as he was involved in many humanitarian causes and against Apartheid in South Africa, against the intervention of America in Vietnam, and against the dictatorship in Argentina.
+He was also chaired in the Danish Committee for Bosnia and was a member of the executive of the National Council for Refugees.
 Afterwards, he was particularly prominent in helping Soviet Jews in the 1980s as a member of the World Conference for Jews in the USSR: “I was an upside-down refusenik.
-The Soviet authorities refused to give me an entry visa for fear I would bring about revolution.” (he states in L’Arche, 1998).
+The Soviet authorities refused to give me an entry visa for fear I would bring about revolution” (he stated in L’Arche, 1998).

-Once he was elected European president, he encouraged the actions led by some lodges in the West, which wanted to twin with others in the East.
+Once he was elected BBE Continental president, he encouraged the actions led by some lodges in the West, which wanted to twin with others in the East.

 On the 28th of July 2021, the world lost one of the greatest humanists out there.
 Rabbi Bent Melchior’s memory will forever be cherished and will be a blessing.